k98kurz/sqloquent/readme.md

 The primary features are the `SqlQueryBuilder` and `SqlModel` base classes.
 The `SqlQueryBuilder` uses a monad pattern to build a query from various clauses.
 The `SqlModel` handles encoding, persisting, reading, and decoding models that correspond to rows.
-See below for the methods for each class.

-These base classes can be coupled to the supplied sqlite3 coupling or to any SQL database client.
-See the "Usage" section below for detailed instructions.
+These base classes have been coupled to sqlite3 via the `SqliteQueryBuilder` and `SqliteModel` classes, but they can be coupled to any SQL database client.
+See the "Usage" section below for detailed instructions for the latter.

 Additionally, three classes, `DeletedModel`, `HashedModel`, and `Attachment` have been supplied to allow easy implementation of a system that includes a